By Diane Spicer

 This truly puzzles me.

-When did getting older become equated with becoming "less than"?
+When did getting older become equated with becoming "less than" and "invisible"?

 As an older woman and hiker, I feel just as strong and confident as I ever did out on the trail, and WAY smarter.